 - Aventura Hotel.

-These budget-friendly options begin at $132+ per night for a 4 night stay.
-Family suites available sleeping up to 6 from $172+.
+These budget-friendly options begin at $132+ per night for a 4-night stay.
+Family suites are available, sleeping up to 6 from $172+.

 Value Resorts at Universal Orlando:

 - Endless Summer Resort – Dockside Inn & Suites